MituuZ/convo-forge/readme.md

 # convo-forge

-A command-line interface for interacting with Ollama API.
+A command-line interface for interacting with Ollama and Anthropic models.

 ## Features